CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche around Databricks Supervisor API and hosted tools.
-The specific terminology (Genie spaces, UC functions, Supervisor API) makes it very unlikely to conflict with other skills.
+Highly distinctive with a clear niche around Databricks Supervisor API specifically.
+The combination of Databricks-specific terminology (Genie spaces, UC functions) and the specific architectural pattern (replacing client-side agent loop with server-side) makes it very unlikely to conflict with other skills.

 3 / 3